 FAQs

-• The cost of activating in Union Square depends on several factors, including the type and scale of your event.
-Here's a brief overview:
+• The cost of activating in Union Square varies based on the type, size, and location of your event.
+Here's a general breakdown:

 • Generally, permits are not required for casual photographers, tourists or credentialed members of the media.